zyx-0314/member-record-system/notes.md

   > (page)>login

 ## Creating New Page
-1. Create a Exportable Function
+1. Add an Exportable Function and Name the Function based on its page use
 ```ts
 export default function LoginPage() {
   return (